 Outlook does exactly that, so if it’s your mail program, why not simply use it ?

-② The Outlook pop up which prompt you to fill in the Due date and Owner (only when you use Custom Task, or Ctrl-Maj-K), interrupts your workflow ; but worse : if you select other flags (such as today, tomorrow, this week, next week), the task is automatically created in Outlook, with its corresponding Due date, without letting you the chance to inform it’s Owner… You should then remember to do it, and go back and forth in Outlook to fill in the Owner before moving to another task.
+① When you use Custom Task (Ctrl-Maj-K), an Outlook pop-up prompts you to fill in the Due date, interrupting your workflow ; but worse : if you select other flags (such as today, tomorrow, this week, next week), the task is automatically created in Outlook, with its corresponding Due date, without letting you the chance to inform it’s Owner… You should then remember to do it, and go back and forth in Outlook before moving to another task

 That’s an issue for me, because I use to switch the Owner to reflect the progress of an action.
 Imagine I need to book a meeting with a customer :

 - At the beginning, I’m the Owner of the action, because I need to find a date in my agenda, and propose this date to my customer